Cyberguru1/PicoCTF2023_Writeup/README.md

 ## VM0 (100 points)
 <hr>

-<p>The task involves a Collada file, the first step I took was to open the file in Three.js, an online emulator for 3D designs.
+<p>The task involves a Colladae file, the first step I took was to open the file in Three.js, an online emulator for 3D designs.
 Upon loading the file,we got this </p>
 <hr>

 ![](files/vm0/image.png)